mzguntalan/zephyr/README.md

 # zephyr

+NOTE: Work in progress; enough to demonstrate the core feature; very early stage

 ## Summary
 The [JAX](https://github.com/jax-ml/jax) library offers most things that you need for making neural networks, but there is no shortage of frameworks/libraries that build on JAX to cater to neural net building.